ash-roof/archnite/README.md

   fast package lookup, allowing for incremental search in our client.
 - Angular
 - Docker & Docker Compose
-  - Fully containerised the app with a provided docker-compose.yml file to easily spin up all project services.
+  - Fully containerized the app with a provided docker-compose.yml file to easily spin up all project services.

 #### Why Go & Spring Boot?